 Welcome.
 I'm a retired engineering librarian whose current passion is writing fiction and science-fiction.
-I live in lovely Humboldt County in northern California behind the Redwood Curtain.
+I live in beautiful Humboldt County in northern California behind the Redwood Curtain.
 The area has the tallest trees in the world and some of the most stunning scenery imaginable.

 In addition to writing, I maintain web pages for non-profit organizations.